On Air Now

 Swapping minuets for Shawn Mendes.
 Here’s how this winter’s lavish Netflix period drama did its music.

-Between the family Zooms, and the lefty-over turkey sandwiches of Christmas 2020, it feels like much of the world has been devouring this steamy new series on Netflix, set in London and the English countryside in the year 1813.
+Between the family Zooms and endless rounds of homemade banana bread, it feels like much of the world has been devouring this steamy new series on Netflix, set in London and the English countryside in the year 1813.

 Bridgerton is an adaptation of Julia Quinn’s novels about the lives and loves of two very well-placed families, the Bridgertons and Featheringtons.
 The love affair at the heart of it all is the will-they-won’t-they betwixt Daphne Bridgerton (played by Phoebe Dynevor) and smouldering rake Simon Basset, Duke Of Hastings (Regé-Jean Page).

 It’s all joyous and outrageously opulent, with a heaving amount of artistic license.
-And the music follows suit in its own wonderful and genre-bending way.
+And the soundtrack follows suit in its own wonderful and genre-bending way.

 The lavish Regency parties throughout Bridgerton feature entertainment from bewigged orchestras, lavishly decorated pianofortes and open-valve trumpets.
 But, if you were expecting these ostensible period ensembles to be pumping out historically-correct Haydn and Mozart minuets and trios, you might be surprised.